 There will be 3 ONLINE midterm exams over the semester.
-Homework will be assigned after each chapter and I expect it to be submitted by the assigned due date listed on the schedule web site.
 Short quizzes will be given during lectures.
 The quizzes will be based on material already presented in lectures.
 There will be a final exam that will cover most of the material presented in the lectures.